-Join us on Saturday, January 4 for the third concert of our 2019/2020 season.
-Pianist Janice Lu will present a program of works by Beethoven, Schumann, Ravel, and Prokofiev.
+The first concert of our 2020 season took place on Saturday, January 4.
+Janice Lu presented a program of works for solo piano by Beethoven, Schumann, Ravel, and Prokofiev.

 |Ludwig van Beethoven||Piano Sonata No. 24 in F-sharp major, Op.
 78||1809|